tan-mayhem/Blockchain-Voting/README.md

 # Instructions:
 1. Install packages and other dependencies,

-   pip install pyrebase,
+   pip install pyrebase

    pip install firebase-admin

 2. Clone repository and distribute voter.py to voters

-3. Update the firebase database using the credentials provided
+3. Update the Firebase database using the credentials provided

 4. First run voter.py yourself as the Genesis block (that is, the first node) and cast your vote